• Skip to main content

 Adalu Recipe

 I thought I said this was a quick post.
 Lol...
-For this simple and delicious Adalu recipe, I used black eyed beans and this was my first time too.
-Just like my ignorance with the canned sweet corn, I didn’t know I was missing a lot by not trying Adalu with these beans.
-It is easy to cook and it tastes amazingly good too.
-Thank God for the scarcity of honey and brown beans but really I’m not missing it at all.
-I have used this beans for all beans recipes and I tell you it’s the bomb.
-Do you love eating adalu and how do make yours?
+For this simple and delicious Adalu recipe, I used black-eyed beans, which was my first time, too.
+Just as I was a latecomer with the canned sweet corn, I didn’t know I was missing not cooking with these beans.
+It is affordable, easy to cook, and it tastes amazingly good too.

 Ingredients